 Saint Louis University's applied behavior analysis (ABA) certificate program involves the application of behavioral principles to produce socially significant changes in behavior.
 The curriculum includes six three-credit courses, with the option to complete three three-credit practica.

 SLU's ABA certificate program is offered in full-time and part-time formats, and requires 18 credits, as follows:

-Successful applicants should possess a master's degree from an accredited college or university in behavior analysis, education, psychology or a degree program where students have completed a BACB-approved course sequence.
+Successful applicants should possess a master's degree from an accredited college or university in behavior analysis, education, psychology or a degree program where students have completed a Behavior Analyst Certification Board (BACB)-approved course sequence.

 All admission policies and requirements for domestic students apply to international students along with the following:

-All applicants who apply by the priority deadline of Feb.
-1 are reviewed for merit-based scholarships.
-Applications will continue to be accepted and reviewed for admissions July 1.
-To be considered for a graduate assistantship, students must fill out the GA application by March 1.
+All applicants who apply by the priority deadline of March 1 are reviewed for merit-based scholarships.
+Applications will continue to be accepted and reviewed for admissions until Aug.
+1.

 Applications are reviewed on a rolling basis.
 As soon as an application is complete, it is reviewed.

 Admission decisions are based upon overall application.
 Clinical experience in behavior analysis, potential or demonstrated leadership, and some background in research are important factors that are taken into consideration.

 We recognize that when choosing to continue your education, cost can be a concern.
 To help ease that decision, we have identified the following financial aid resources.